-I am the chief financial officer of [insert: name and address of the owner or operator, or guarantor].
-This letter is in support of the use of [insert: "the financial test of self-insurance," and/or "guarantee"] to demonstrate financial responsibility for [insert: "taking corrective action" and/or "compensating third parties for bodily injury and property damage"] caused by [insert: "sudden accidental releases" and/or "nonsudden accidental releases"] in the amount of at least [insert: dollar amount] per occurrence and [insert: dollar amount] annual aggregate arising from operating (an) underground storage tank(s).
+I am the chief financial officer of {insert: name and address of the owner or operator, or guarantor}.
+This letter is in support of the use of {insert: "the financial test of self-insurance," and/or "guarantee"} to demonstrate financial responsibility for {insert: "taking corrective action" and/or "compensating third parties for bodily injury and property damage"} caused by {insert: "sudden accidental releases" [an/or] or "nonsudden accidental releases" or "accidental releases"} in the amount of at least {insert: dollar amount} per occurrence and {insert: dollar amount} annual aggregate arising from operating (an) underground storage tank(s) ("UST(s)").

-Underground storage tanks at the following facilities are assured by this financial test or a financial test under an authorized State program by this [insert: "owner or operator," and/or "guarantor"]: [List for each facility: the name and address of the facility where tanks assured by this financial test are located, and whether tanks are assured by this financial test or a financial test under a State program approved under 40 CFR part 281.
-If separate mechanisms or combinations of mechanisms are being used to assure any of the tanks at this facility, list each tank assured by this financial test or a financial test under a State program authorized under 40 CFR part 281 by the tank identification number provided in the notification submitted pursuant to subsection 22a-449 (d)-102 (b) of these regulations or the corresponding State requirements.]
+[Underground storage tanks]USTs at the following facilities are assured by this financial test or a financial test under an authorized State program by this {insert: "owner or operator," and/or "guarantor"}: {List for each facility: the name and address of the facility where tanks assured by this financial test are located, and whether tanks are assured by this financial test or a financial test under a State program approved under 40 CFR [part] 281.
+If separate mechanisms or combinations of mechanisms are being used to assure any of the tanks at this facility, list each tank assured by this financial test or a financial test under a State program authorized under 40 CFR [part] 281 by the tank identification number provided in the notification submitted pursuant to [subsection 22a-449(d)-102 (b)] section 22a-449(d)-114 of [these regulations] the Regulations of Connecticut State Agencies ("RCSA") or the corresponding State requirements.}

-A [insert: "financial test," and/or "guarantee"] is also used by this [insert: "owner or operator," or "guarantor"] to demonstrate evidence of financial responsibility in the following amounts under other EPA regulations or state programs authorized by EPA under 40 CFR parts 271 and 145:
+A {insert: "financial test," and/or "guarantee"} is also used by this {insert: "owner or operator," or "guarantor"} to demonstrate evidence of financial responsibility in the following amounts under other EPA regulations or [state] State programs authorized by EPA under 40 CFR [parts] 271 and 145:

-EPA Regulations Amount
+EPA and State Regulations Amount

 Closure (40 CFR 264.143 and 265.143) \$

-Post-Closure Care (40 CFR 264.145 and 165.145) \$
+Post-Closure Care (40 CFR 264.145 and [165.145]265.145) \$

 Liability Coverage (40 CFR 264.147 and 265.147) \$

-Corrective Action (40 CFR 264.101 (b)) \$
+Corrective Action (40 CFR 264.101[](b)) \$

 Plugging and Abandonment (40 CFR 144.63) \$

-Closure \$
+Closure (state requirement) \$

-Post-Closure Care \$
+Post-Closure Care (state requirement) \$

-Liability Coverage \$
+Liability Coverage (state requirement) \$

-Corrective Action \$
+Corrective Action (state requirement) \$

-Plugging and Abandonment \$
+Plugging and Abandonment (state requirement) \$

 Total \$

-This [insert: "owner or operator," or "guarantor"] has not received an adverse opinion, a disclaimer of opinion, or a "going concern" qualification from an independent auditor on his financial statements for the latest completed fiscal year.
+This {insert: "owner or operator," or "guarantor"} has not received an adverse opinion, a disclaimer of opinion, or a "going concern" qualification from an independent [auditor on his] auditor's financial statements for the latest completed fiscal year.

-[Fill in the information for Alternative I if the criteria of subdivisions 22a-449 (d)-109 (f) (2) of these regulations are being used to demonstrate compliance with the financial test requirements.
-Fill in the information for Alternative II if the criteria of subdivisions 22a-449 (d)p109 (f) (3) of these regulations are being used to demonstrate compliance with the financial test requirements.]
+{Fill in the information for Alternative I if the criteria of subdivision (2) of this subsection of the RCSA are being used to demonstrate compliance with the financial test requirements.
+Fill in the information for Alternative II if the criteria of subdivision (3) of this subsection of the RCSA are being used to demonstrate compliance with the financial test requirements.}